SamuelSagarino/ProPresenter-Resolume/README.md

 # ProPresenter-Resolume
-Takes the Lyrics XML Feed from ProPresenter, and sends it via OSC to to Resolume 6's Text Generator.
+Fork of `anthonyeden/ProPresenter-Resolume`
+Implemented at Real Life Christian Church in Clermont, FL Fetch lyrics and text from networked ProPresenter Stage Display and send via OSC to Resolume Arena 7.